reactphp/promise/README.md

 $promise = React\Promise\reject(mixed $promiseOrValue);
 ```

-Creates a rejected Promise for the supplied `$promiseOrValue`.
+Creates a rejected promise for the supplied `$promiseOrValue`.

 If `$promiseOrValue` is a value, it will be the rejection value of the
-returned Promise.
+returned promise.

-If `$promiseOrValue` is a Promise, its completion value will be the rejected
+If `$promiseOrValue` is a promise, its completion value will be the rejected
-value of the returned Promise.
+value of the returned promise.

-This can be useful in situations where you need to reject a Promise without
+This can be useful in situations where you need to reject a promise without
 throwing an exception.
 For example, it allows you to propagate a rejection with
-the value of another Promise.
+the value of another promise.

 #### all()